-Senator Webb later followed up to clarify that he supports President Obama.
+A spokesman later followed up to clarify that Webb supports President Obama.

 President Obama might need him.
 The swing state of Virginia is essential to the president’s reelection campaign.
 And Webb’s Senate seat is a symbolic one for Democrats.
 Webb’s razor-thin victory over then-Sen. George Allen in 2006 helped give Democrats a razor-thin majority in the Senate.